Gettysburg Ponies: History

-In 1915, minor league baseball play in Gettysburg began, as the Gettysburg Patriots became as charter members of the six-team, Class D level Blue Ridge League.
+In 1915, minor league baseball play in Gettysburg began, as the Gettysburg Patriots became charter members of the six-team, Class D level Blue Ridge League.
 The Chambersburg Maroons, Frederick Hustlers, Hagerstown Blues, Hanover Hornets and Martinsburg Champs joined Gettysburg in beginning league play on May 27, 1915.

 In their first game, the opening game to begin the 1915 season, Gettysburg defeated the Hanover Hornets 5–0 at Hanover.

 On June 8, 1915, Gettysburg was defeated by the Martinsburg Champions 9–8 in a game at Willow Lane Park in Hagerstown, Maryland.

 The 1915 Gettysburg Patriots ended their first Blue Ridge League season in fifth place.
 The Patriots ended the season with a record of 28–48, playing the season under manager Ira Plane.
 Gettysburg finished 25.0 games behind the first place Frederick Hustlers in the final standings, as the league held no playoffs.

 Hosting home games at Nixon Field on the campus of Gettysburg College had some negative ramifications.
 Because of the location of the ballpark, fans could easily watch the game from nearby streets, avoiding having to pay admission.
 Also, automobiles that parked alongside the ballpark, which had no outfield fence, were a hazard to players chasing down fly balls.
 Baseballs in play also rolled underneath vehicles parked at the corners of the outfield.

 Before the 1916 season began, the club needed to resolve the fact that the team was known by two names.
 Their official Blue Ridge League name was the Gettysburg Patriots, but local newspapers called them the "Braves."
-Before the 1916 season began, a meeting was held were stockholders of the Patriots elected new directors and announced that 55 shares of stock in the team had sold at $20 per share to provide revenue for the team.
+Before the 1916 season began, a meeting was held where stockholders of the Patriots elected new directors and announced that 55 shares of stock in the team had sold at $20 per share to provide revenue for the team.

 A new nickname was given to the 1916 team, as reported in the Frederick Post: "In order to do away with the confusion caused by giving the two different names, the Patriots and the Braves, a compromise has been reached and the Gettysburg team will be known in the future as Plank's Ponies."
 Plank referred to manager Ira Plank, who was the brother of Baseball Hall of Fame member Eddie Plank.